Joe Ingles: 2021–22 season

-Milwaukee Bucks (2022–present)
+Milwaukee Bucks (2022–2023)

 On 9 February 2022, Ingles was traded to the Portland Trail Blazers in a three-team trade.
 Due to his knee injury, he never played a game for the team.

 On 6 July 2022, Ingles signed a one-year, $6.5 million deal with the Milwaukee Bucks.
-He made his Bucks debut on 19 December, 2022, in a 128–119 win over the New Orleans Pelicans.
-On 30 December, Ingles recorded a double-double with 14 points and 10 assists, during a 123–114 win over the Minnesota Timberwolves.
+He made his Bucks debut on 19 December 2022, in a 128–119 win over the New Orleans Pelicans.
+On 30 December, Ingles recorded a double-double with 14 points and 10 assists in a 123–114 win over the Minnesota Timberwolves.

+Orlando Magic (2023–2024)

+On 7 July 2023, Ingles signed a two-year, $22 million contract with the Orlando Magic.

+Minnesota Timberwolves (2024–present)

+On 6 July 2024, Ingles signed a one-year, $3.3 million deal with the Minnesota Timberwolves.
+He had his first start of the season and first in three years on 21 March 2025, a move motivated by the presence of his family and his eldest son, who has autism, having sat through an entire NBA game for the first time the previous Sunday, in which Ingles was inactive.
+Head coach Chris Finch desired to give Ingles' son the chance to see his father play before the family headed back to their Florida residence.
+Ingles played the first six minutes of the game, recording one assist as the Timberwolves eventually won 134-93 over the New Orleans Pelicans.

+On 7 July 2025, Ingles re-signed with the Timberwolves on a one-year contract worth the veteran minimum.

 National team career

 At the 2008 Beijing Summer Olympic Games, Ingles made his Olympic debut for the Australian Boomers.
 In Australia's final match, a 116–85 loss to the United States, Ingles played the entire last quarter of the game, scoring 11 points on 100% shooting from the field, while also recording two rebounds and one assist.

-At the 2010 FIBA World Championship, Ingles averaged 10.3 points, 3.0 rebounds, and 2.2 assists in six games.
+At the 2010 FIBA World Championship, Ingles averaged 10.3 points, 3.0 rebounds and 2.2 assists in six games.
 At the 2012 London Olympics, Ingles again played well, and was the second-highest scorer for the Boomers after Patty Mills.
 In six games, Ingles finished with averages of 15.0 points, 5.0 rebounds and 4.2 assists per game.
-At the 2014 FIBA Basketball World Cup, Ingles averaged 11.4 points, 3.2 rebounds, and 3.4 assists in six games.
+At the 2014 FIBA Basketball World Cup, Ingles averaged 11.4 points, 3.2 rebounds and 3.4 assists in six games.
 Besides being part of the Australian team that won bronze at the 2020 Tokyo Olympics, he also scored the first basket for Australia.

+Ingles also competed for Australia at the 2024 Summer Olympics.